hamoob41-cpu/AI-resume-ranking-system/README.md

 ## ⚙️ How the System Works
 1. Upload resumes in CSV or Word (DOCX) format
 2. Extract and clean text from resumes
 3. Extract relevant skills
-4. Convert text into numerical vectors using TF-IDF
-5. Measure similarity with the job description using cosine similarity
+4. Measure similarity with the job description using cosine similarity
-6. Rank candidates based on match percentage
+5. Rank candidates based on match percentage

 ---